datacabinet/datacabinet.github.io/Readme.md

 There are two ways to import a project from someone else:
 #### Method 1: Directly using the project id.
 Get the id of the project from the sharer and use the import button.
 You will have to choose the name of the project and a password for the Jupyter notebook in Step 2.
 The import project button will be disabled until the hard drive is connected.
-*There is a regression currently where after clicking the "Import Project" button, the dialiog closes but tile does not appear for 20 seconds.
-Importing twice will lead to error.
-Please wait after importing for 20 seconds.*
+*There is a regression currently where after clicking the "Import Project" button, the dialog does not close immidiately.
+Clicking twice will lead to error.
+Please wait after clicking for 20 seconds.*

 <img src="assets1/img/import.png" alt="Import Project" style="width: 900px;"/>
 <br/>

 #### Method 2: Using a link
 Get the link of the project from the sharer and use the import button.
 You will have to choose the name of the project and a password for the Jupyter notebook in Step 3.
 Step 2 will not be required if you are already logged in.
 The import project button will be disabled until the hard drive is connected.
-*There is a regression currently where after clicking the "Import Project" button, the dialiog closes but tile does not appear for 20 seconds.
-Importing twice will lead to error.
-Please wait after importing for 20 seconds.*
+*There is a regression currently where after clicking the "Import Project" button, the dialog does not close immidiately.
+Clicking twice will lead to error.
+Please wait after clicking for 20 seconds.*

 <img src="assets1/img/import_id.png" alt="Import Project" style="width: 900px;"/>